 More information on the service is available on the Copernicus EMS – Mapping Portal.
 The public portal of the Copernicus Emergency Management Service allows users to download the maps and products delivered by this service.

-A User Guide for the EMS Service has been produced and is available here.
+A User Guide for the EMS Service has been produced.

-For a more detailed presentation, please refer to the attached factsheet.
+For a more detailed presentation, please refer to the factsheet.